MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/WasteQualityCharacteristic.md

 ---
 title: WasteQualityCharacteristic in CloudforSustainabilityWasteDataModel - Common Data Model | Microsoft Docs
-description: Entity for storing information on the characterisitic of the contaminant or chemical being tracked.
+description: Stores information on the characteristics of the contaminant or chemical being tracked.
 author: cdm-publisher
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 3/22/2023
+ms.date: 3/29/2023
 ms.author: cdmditeam
 ---

 # Waste quality characteristic in CloudforSustainabilityWasteDataModel(WasteQualityCharacteristic)

-Entity for storing information on the characterisitic of the contaminant or chemical being tracked\.
+Stores information on the characteristics of the contaminant or chemical being tracked\.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityWasteDataModel/WasteQualityCharacteristic.cdm.json" target="_blank">GitHub</a>.